Mobile App, Responsive Website, or Something in Between: What to Choose for Your Business

 Pros and cons of mobile apps

-A mobile app is software that’s created specifically for smartphones and tablets.
+A mobile app is a software that’s created specifically for smartphones and tablets.
 Apps work only if installed and require updates for any changes that you make.

 Right now, we’ll be talking about native apps.
 We’ll leave cross-platform apps for another section of this article, as they’re a bit different.